-Mr. Perry referred to the remaining reports, the Public Markets Investment Program, the Participant Directed Investment Program and the Non-Retirement Investment Program in Tab E and F of the meeting materials.
-Mr. Perry noted the Environmental, Social, and Governance (ESG) Report, which provides activity the SBI is doing with engagement and proxies.
-He stated other materials included in the book are the Market Environment Report prepared by Aon; the Capital Markets Outlook & Risk Metrics Report prepared by Meketa; and the SBI's Comprehensive Performance Report.
+Mr. Perry directed members to the remainder of the reports in the meeting materials that included: the Public Markets Investment Program Report in Tab E; the Participant Directed Investment Program and Non-Retirement Program Report in Tab F; the SBI Environmental, Social and Governance (ESG) Report; the Market Environmental Report prepared by AON; the Capital Markets Outlook & Risk Metrics Reports prepared by Meketa; and the SBI Comprehensive Performance Report.